 be allowed to mature fully before being picked.
 Many a variety

 is condemned because the fruit is eaten prematurely.
-If you get it
+If

 right, you should be able to harvest strawberries for at least 6 weeks.